nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 ![Web Summit Sign](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-IMG_1548.png)

+### Designing security and safety for billions

-* **Facebook security talk** -  Key takes: Be mindful of the impact when building services.
-Usernames and Passwords came from a bygone era - people don't use strong passwords anymore and reuse passwords.
-Facebook use social graph for password reset code.
-Facebook also uses machine learning for security to determine if it is the actual person.
-Facebook even tests passwords on the black market.
-Facebook builds self defending apps and uses its own crypto.
+* Be mindful of the impact when building services
+* Usernames and Passwords came from a bygone era - people don't use strong passwords anymore and reuse passwords.
+So keep this in mind.
+* Therefore try to avoid using usernames and passwords to secure an account alone.
+* Facebook use social graph for password reset code, because email may be insecure especially if your email account is owned.
+* Facebook also uses machine learning for security to determine if it is the actual person
+* Facebook even tests passwords on the black market.
+* Facebook builds self defending apps and uses its own crypto.
 Also thwarts backdoors from bad guys or governments.
-For privacy (I know I know..
+* For privacy (I know I know..
 Facebook and privacy), Facebook uses TOR and End-to-End encryption.
-Look for OSQuery on Facebook GitHub for securing a network.
-Threatexchange.fb.com is another interesting site to look at.
+* Look for OSQuery on Facebook GitHub for securing a network.
+* Threatexchange.fb.com is another interesting site to look at.

+### US Election fallout

-* **US election fallout** - Across the western world there's a lot of discontent blaming immigrants/muslims/etc. American voters don't like the idea of the candidates saying it's my term.
-We live in a world of curated news feeds and engines so we won't see the real thing, therefore it could be a surprise if most of your social graph favored the same candidate.
-Luckily my own social graph is a bit polarized on the political angle, so I see both sides of the coin.
-I saw the points for both parties and weight them up.
+* Across the western world there's a lot of discontent blaming immigrants/muslims/etc.
+* American voters don't like the idea of the candidates saying it's my term.
+* We live in a world of curated news feeds and engines so we won't see the real thing, therefore it could be a surprise if most of your social graph favored the same candidate.
+Case in point, my own social media graph is a bit polarized on the political angle, so I see both sides of the coin.
+Personally I don't care about someones political beliefs (I stay neutral - meaning I hate or like both sides equally), I saw the points for both parties and weighed them up and saw the most likely candidate.

+### Love & tech in the time of Tinder

 ![Tinder founder](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-IMG_1488.png)
 ![Tinder stats](https://d3hs7z89jfjpsh.cloudfront.net/websummit-2016/resized-IMG_1489.png)

-* **Tinder talk**: Tinder is very empowering for contacting people.
-Key takes on optimizing your profile: try not to do model poses, be real - people like authenticity, fill in all your information on your profile for a higher chance of matching.
-Also another surprising note about Tinder according to data gathered (Tinder is a tech company), is *drumroll* millennials are having less sex.
+* Tinder is very empowering for contacting people
+* Profile optimization tip according to the founder: Don't do model poses, be real/authentic.
+* Another tip: Fill in all your information in your peofile.
+* Surprising fact about Tinder data - *drumroll* millennials are having less sex.

 ## Day 3 - My favorite (November 10th)